 Students may also receive credit for a non-Honors course by contracting it as an Honors class.
-By adding additional course requirements (usually through more intense reading requirements, a special paper, and/or a final project), students can receive Honors credit for the non-Honors course.
-In order to do this, students should contact their professor early in the semester to fill out a contract form https://honorswvu.wufoo.com/forms/contract-application/).
+By adding additional course requirements (usually through more intense reading requirements, a special paper, community engagement project, presentation, and/or a final project), students can receive Honors credit for the non-Honors course.
+In order to do this, students should contact their professor early in the semester and fill out a contract form https://honorswvu.wufoo.com/forms/contract-application/).
 The form, when completed, must be submitted to the Honors College office by the Friday of the 7th week of the semester.
 Student must earn a B or better for the contract to receive Honors credit for the course.
-(Contract courses are not typical until a student's second semester in the Honors College).